piko-framework/piko-framework.github.io/docs/application.md

 The [render method](../api/Controller.md#method_render) processes a view script.
 By default, view scripts are located in the `views` directory of the corresponding module.
-The `views` directory contains subdirectories, named as their corresponding controller, that contain scripts which can be rendered in controller's action methods.
+The `views` directory contains subdirectories, named as their corresponding controller, which contain scripts that can be rendered in controller's action methods.

-Examble of module structure to display a list of users in the default controller of the `site` module:
+Example of module structure to display a list of users in the default controller of the `site` module:

 ```
 site